Myotherapy Hastings

 Myotherapy primarily focuses on soft tissue massage, but it encompasses a wide range of techniques tailored to each patient’s unique needs.
 Beyond traditional massage, a Hastings Myotherapist may incorporate myofascial acupuncture (also known as dry needling), which involves inserting fine needles into trigger points to relieve muscle tension and improve circulation.
 Trigger point pressure release is another common technique, applying focused pressure to tight or knotted areas within muscles to reduce pain and restore mobility.

-Other techniques include deep tissue massage, targeting deeper layers of muscle and connective tissue to address chronic tension and discomfort, and passive and resisted stretching to enhance flexibility and improve range of motion.
-Heat and cold therapy (thermal therapy) may be used to reduce inflammation, soothe sore muscles, and promote healing.
-TENS (Transcutaneous Electrical Nerve Stimulation) may also be applied to alleviate pain through electrical impulses, as well as corrective exercises aimed at strengthening weak muscles, improving posture, and preventing future injuries.
+Other methods involve deep tissue massage, which focuses on the deeper layers of muscle and connective tissue to relieve long-standing tension and discomfort, along with passive and resisted stretching to boost flexibility and enhance movement.
+Heat and cold therapy (thermal therapy) can help to reduce inflammation, ease sore muscles, and support healing.
+TENS (Transcutaneous Electrical Nerve Stimulation) may also be used to reduce pain via electrical impulses, alongside corrective exercises to strengthen weak muscles, improve posture, and minimise the risk of future injury.

-By combining these techniques, our Hastings myotherapists develop a personalised treatment plan based on your specific therapeutic needs, whether you are recovering from injury, managing chronic pain, or seeking preventative care.
+By using a combination of these techniques, our Hastings myotherapists design a treatment plan that is personalised to your specific needs, whether you’re recovering from an injury, managing long-term discomfort, or focusing on prevention.

-Whether you’re managing persistent pain, healing from an injury, or looking to enhance your overall well-being, our skilled Hastings Myotherapists are ready to assist.
-With customised treatment plans designed to meet your specific needs, we can guide you towards improved health, movement, and comfort.
+Whether you’re dealing with ongoing pain, recovering from an injury, or simply want to improve your overall well-being, our experienced Hastings Myotherapists are here to help.
+With personalised treatment plans tailored to your unique needs, we can support your journey to better health, mobility, and comfort.

 In most cases, Myotherapy is part of the ‘extras’ offered by private health insurers.